 Motley Fool Investment Analyst

-I graduated from Living Wisdom High School in 2010.
-I went to Berea College in Kentucky and graduated in 2014.
+I attended the original Living Wisdom School from kindergarten through eighth grade, and I graduated from Living Wisdom High School in 2010.
+I entered Berea College in Kentucky, where I graduated in 2014.
 I studied business administration and was elected student government president two years.

-When I reflect on my time at Living Wisdom School, I see it as an experience where I learned how to live life; recognizing that academics are important, but what really matters when you’re in junior high and high school and you’re coming up into adulthood is learning how to live life – how to be happy in what you do, making friends with what you do, and being joyful in everything you do.
+When I reflect on my time in the Living Wisdom Schools, I see it as an experience where I learned how to live a good, successful and happy life, recognizing that academics are important, but what really matters when you’re in junior high and high school and you’re coming up into adulthood is learning how to live your life — how to be happy in what you do, make friends with what you do, and be joyful in everything you do.

-Mirabai graduated from University of California Santa Cruz University with a BA in Astronomy.
-She now has a thriving business as a tango teacher and performer in the San Francisco area.
-She shares her fascinating journey in this beautiful video.
+Mirabai graduated from the University of California at Santa Cruz with a BA degree in Astronomy.
+She now has a thriving business as a tango teacher and performer in the San Francisco area and in Buenos Aires, Argentina.

 I work with an award-winning advertising and branding firm.
-I am married, and we own a home situated in the north end of the city.
+I’m married and we own a home in the north end of Portland, Oregon.
 I graduated from the University of California at Santa Cruz in 1995 with a major in Fine Arts.

-I attribute my ability to communicate effectively to my Education for Life experience.
-The small classes and close relationships with teachers and fellow students helped me build strong bonds and gave me tools to work cooperatively with others.
+I attribute my ability to communicate effectively to my Education for Life experience at Living Wisdom School.
+The small classes and close relationships with teachers and fellow students helped me build strong bonds and gave me the tools to know how to work cooperatively with others.

 My early memories of Living Wisdom School include outdoor pursuits that were many and varied.
 From exploring rivers and caves, to canoe trips and making fires in the rain with our teacher, going to school in the foothills gave us the opportunity to be outside in so many ways.

-I connected with outdoor sports starting in high school, and then in an even bigger way in college at Seattle University, where I progressed from being a rock climber to a raft guide, to a trip leader.
+I connected with outdoor sports starting in high school, and in an even bigger way in college at Seattle University, where I progressed from a rock climber to a raft guide and a trip leader.
 I now work as a wilderness educator for some of the best companies in the industry.

-I might never have realized this perspective if it were not for the teachers and educators I encountered at Living Wisdom and later on as well.
+I might never have realized this perspective if it were not for the teachers and educators I encountered at Living Wisdom and later.

 The chance to try with your hands and your heart is not commonly given in most schools.
 The chance to try while being inspired and supported by self-assured, competent leaders is a unique and powerful way to find your interests, your abilities, and yourself.
-Those leaders at Living Wisdom School were the ones who inspired me to see the impact we can really have on our own lives and the lives of others.
+The leaders at Living Wisdom School were the ones who inspired me to know the impact we can truly have on our own lives and the lives of others.
 They are my role models, and now the wilderness is my classroom.

 Susan: What do you remember about your experience at Living Wisdom School?

 Keith: It was all fun.
-Of course, like any kid, I enjoyed the field trips best.
+I entered in fourth grade and attended LWS through eighth grade.
+Of course, like any kid I enjoyed the field trips best.
 But I remember all of the personal interactions and the friendships with teachers and students.

 Susan: What do you think were the advantages of the education you received at LWS?